laurenleesc/Class_Project_Categorical/README.md

 Step 2-'Binomial Distribution.ipynb' is our first attempt at creating the gradient and hessian for future estimation.
 However, the first step in this code was to check to see how sklearn performed on our simulated dataset.
 It performed very poorly.
 I believe there are some issues with the way we are generating our data.

+Step 2.2 - 'Poisson_Distribution_LL_Grad_Hess.ipynb' is my attempt at creating gradient and hessian matrices for the poisson distribution....needs checked'

 Results_Sketch.xlsx is what our final results should look like.
 This is currently mock data.

 Note:  Not sure what the file "Optimization.ipynb' does just yet.